 - Update Graphics Card drivers

-To make sure the applied changes are working, restart your system after completing every method.
+To ensure the applied changes are working, restart your system after completing each method.

 The most important thing is to check whether the display of your system is connected properly.
-Check the condition of cable, look out for any kind of cuts and cracks.
-Most importantly check if the cable is connected to the GPU’s output port.
-Many times when someone buys a new system, the most basic mistake they make is to connect the display to the wrong port.
+Check the condition of the cable; look out for any cuts or cracks.
+Most importantly, check if the cable is connected to the GPU’s output port.
+Often, when someone buys a new system, the most common mistake is connecting the display to the wrong port.

 2] Restart NVIDIA services

-If you are a computer geek then you may know what this method is about.
-Windows 10 runs on several services and these services are the reason due to which your applications, as well as OS, run.
-Disabling any service without knowledge can make your system work abnormally.
+If you are a computer geek, then you may know what this method is about.
+Windows runs on several services, and these services are the reason why your applications, as well as the OS, run.
+Disabling any service without prior knowledge can cause your system to malfunction.

 Similar to system services, NVIDIA also works on certain services and it is necessary that these services are working.
 Follow the steps given below and make sure these services are running.